pgjdbc/pgadba/README.md

 Lets go over this line by line.

 0. Just a list to hold the result of the operation.
-1. We start by getting a session in a try-with-resources construct, getSession() is a convenience function that creates a ConnectionOperation and submits it to the operation stack
+1. We start by getting a session in a try-with-resources construct. `getSession()` is a convenience function that creates a ConnectionOperation and submits it to the operation stack
 2. Here we create a row operation, queries that returns rows generally want to use row